ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/concurrency/using-optimistic-concurrency-in-real-world-scenarios.markdown

 ## Optimistic concurrency – Using different sessions ##

-Let’s say we want to develop a more "complicated" application, for example an ASP MVC application.
+Let's say we want to develop a more "complicated" application, for example an ASP MVC application.
 In the controller's `Load` method a session is started which is used to load a `Person` document, map the object to its model representation, which is then sent back to the user as a `JsonResult`.
 The session is then disposed.

 The controller has another method to store the `Person` document, which uses another session.
 Because we use another session to store the document, RavenDB can't automatically derive anymore what the Etag number of the document was when it was loaded.
 So we will need to give that information.